zertico/apidoc/source/index.md

  You will be able to discover the version of the Horus API that is used by the command line below.

- `ruby bin/horus-cli version`
+ `horus-cli version`

- Currently the API is in version 0.1.0.
+ Currently the API is in version V1.

 # Installation